eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 For now, you do not need to understand this code.
 We see that there are 3 methods defined in the `Test` class:
 - `<init>`: This is the code of the default constructor, which calls the super-class `Object` constructor.
 - `main`:  We see some `invokevirtual` for `println`, an `invokestatic` for `test`, and a `goto 10` for the loop backedge.
-- `test`: The two `int` arguments are put into registers `0` and `1`.
-The `iload_0` and `iload_1` take those arguments from the registers, and push them onto the stack. `iadd` takes the two values from the stack, and puts their addition back on the stack. `ireturn` pops that value off the stack again, and returns it.
+- `test`: The two `int` arguments are put into locals `0` and `1`.
+The `iload_0` and `iload_1` take those arguments from the locals, and push them onto the stack. `iadd` takes the two values from the stack, and puts their addition back on the stack. `ireturn` pops that value off the stack again, and returns it.

 If you are interested to learn more about Java Bytecode:
 - [Java Bytecode (Wikipedia)](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions): helpful reference for all the bytecodes.
 - [asmtools](https://github.com/openjdk/asmtools): tool to assemble / disassemble class-files.
 When I am working on a bug where I am only provided a class-file, I often inspect the class-file with `jdis`, modify it, and compile it again with `jasm`.
 That way I can often even reconstruct the reproducer with Java code eventually.

 Note 1: When we directly execute the `Test.java`, the JVM implicitly compiles the file to bytecode first, and directly executes that class-file.
+[This only works since JDK11](https://dev.java/learn/single-file-program/).

 Note 2: `.jar` files are simply a zip-directory of various `.class` files.